realA10001986/Time-Circuits-Display/README.md

 | Click to watch the video |

 Remarks:
-- The encoder is only evaluated if no GPS receiver is connected, or if the **_Display GPS speed_** is unchecked.
-GPS speed has priority over the encoder.
+- The encoder is only evaluated if no GPS receiver is connected, or if the **_Display GPS speed_** is unchecked (as this option gives GPS speed priority over the encoder).
 - The encoder is also evaluated if no speedo is connected; it can be operated "blindly" to trigger time travels and its movement is sent to BTTFN clients like GPS speed (if no GPS receiver is connected, or the option **_Provide GPS speed to wireless props_** is unchecked)
 - The speedo displays "0" as long as the encoder is not moved; if the encoder is turned counter-clockwise a couple of notches, the speedo will be switched off.